Managing Common Symptoms in Hospice

-Managing common symptoms in hospice focuses on comfort, dignity and quality of life for patients with serious illnesses.
-One of the most important goals is managing physical symptoms, especially pain, breathlessness (dyspnea) and nausea so that each day can be lived with peace and comfort.
+Managing common symptoms in hospice focuses on preserving comfort, dignity and quality of life for patients during the end-of-life journey.
+Our primary clinical objective is the proactive management of physical distress – specifically pain, breathlessness (dyspnea), and nausea – so that patients can spend their time in peace and comfort.

-At Sunset Hospice, our compassionate care team develops individualized symptom-management plans to help patients remain comfortable while supporting their families through every stage of care.
+At Sunset Hospice, our specialized care team develops individualized symptom-management plans tailored to each patient’s unique needs.
+We prioritize rapid relief of discomfort while providing the guidance and emotional support families need to navigate every stage of hospice care.

 Individualized Pain Management Plans